chris-jan-trapp/Tachy2GIS/README.md

 **Known Issues:** Points don't get rendered on certain integrated graphics cards.
 This can be fixed by removing all lines with RenderPointsAsSpheresOn() in `visualization.py`.
 Points will then be displayed as squares.

 **Funding:** *Free software isn't necessarily produced for free.
-The development of Tachy2GIS has been funded by the [Archeological Museum of Hamburg](https://amh.de/), the [institute for historical coastal research](https://nihk.de/) and the [German Archeological Institute](https://www.dainst.org/).
+The development of Tachy2GIS has been funded by the [Archeological Museum of Hamburg](https://amh.de/), the [Lower Saxony Institute for Historical Coastal Research](https://nihk.de/) and the [German Archeological Institute](https://www.dainst.org/).
 If you want to get into the boat, feel free to contact us.*

 ## Installation

 #### Windows

-First, you have to install [vtk](https://vtk.org/download/) as described on their [downloads page](https://vtk.org/download/).
-Once it is installad, you can open the OSGEO4W.bat in your main QGIS folder and type in `py3_env`.
-Then you can use pip to install vtk:
+First, you have to install [vtk](https://vtk.org/).
+The best way to do this is via pip invoked from the OSGEO4W shell:

 `python -m pip install vtk`